ashrafulishti/Dalek-s-World/README.md

 - `#secret` is password-locked — users must enter a channel password to gain access
 - Channel access is stored in the session, so you only need to enter the password once per login
 - Locked channels show a 🔒 icon in the sidebar

+You can always add new channels and lock them by tweaking the code your way.

 ### Messaging
 - Messages are paginated — 15 per page, newest first